 Training back and bicep in the same workout is something that has been done for decades by people.
 The reason for training those muscle groups together is very straightforward.

-Like when you are doing a pull-up, the back is one of the target muscles.
-However, there are many other Synergistic and stabilizer muscles acting in this motion, such as the Biceps, rear deltoid, traps.
+Like when you are doing a pull-up, the back is the main targeted muscles.
+However, there are many other Synergistic and stabilizer muscles acting in this motion, such as the Biceps brachiirear deltoid, traps.

 10 Best Bodyweight Back and Bicep Exercises for Home Workout